JonasMoss/quadagree/README.md

 coverage](https://codecov.io/gh/JonasMoss/fleissci/branch/main/graph/badge.svg)](https://app.codecov.io/gh/JonasMoss/fleissci?branch=main)

-An `R` package for calculating and doing inference with the quadratically weighted Fleiss’ kappa, Cohen’s kappa, and Conger’s kappa.
-Has support for missing values.
+An `R` package for calculating and doing inference with the quadratically weighted multi-rater Fleiss’ kappa, Cohen’s kappa, and Conger’s kappa.
+Has support for missing values using the methods of Moss and van Oest (work in progress).

-**Note:** I justed started development on this package!

 ## Installation